FAQs

 SMRC is a not-for-profit community based agency, in operation since 1993.
 We provide services to migrants and refugees living in the southern region of Melbourne, covering the local government areas of City of Greater Dandenong, City of Casey and Shire of Cardinia and surrounding areas.

-Yes, if you have multiple complex needs, we will make and assessment and determine your pathway.
+Yes, if you have multiple complex needs, we will make an assessment and determine your pathway.

-Yes, we do have some staff speak language or we will use an interpreter service when needed.
+Yes, we have multi-lingual staff and/or we use an interpreter service when needed.

 We can provide information about how to look for housing and if necessary make referrals and links to a housing service.